 Clean the bird thoroughly once it is fully thawed.
 Pull out the giblets and reserve them for gravy if you would like, and then rinse the bird under cold running water and pat it dry with paper towels all over (including the inside).
 This will achieve several things.
 First, most turkeys have been pre-brined in a saltwater solution so you want to rinse it off well before cooking.
 Second, it will give you a nice dry surface for your prep.
 Finally, it will make sure any contaminants from butchering and packaging are rinsed off before you cook it.

 Clean your prep area before you begin and clean it often as you prepare your turkey as well.
 Most turkeys carry harmful bacteria but when your preparation area is safe and clean you run little risk of making yourself or someone else sick.
 Having a good bleach spray or wipes and paper towels is recommended as bleach is guaranteed to disinfect any area that raw turkey may have touched.
 Don't forget to also wipe down the sink where you rinsed the bird to make sure any contamination from this step is taken care of.

 If you follow these tips, you will be ready to safely prepare a delicious turkey.
-In our our next blog post on the perfect holiday turkey we will look at the pros and cons of brining vs. injecting, whether or not to stuff your turkey, what rubs are best for a smoked turkey and how to prepare and smoke your bird on whatever grill you have.
+In our next blog post on the perfect holiday turkey we will look at the pros and cons of brining vs. injecting, whether to stuff your turkey, what rubs are best for a smoked turkey and how to prepare and smoke your bird on whatever grill you have.